 FIRE LED is lit when there is fire alarm signal.
-Speaker of the FACP generates fire alarm sound (tick sound, 0.25s on, 0.25s off), and corresponding FIRE LED on the ZCP is also lit.
+Speaker of the FACP sounds (fire truck sound), and corresponding FIRE LED on the ZCP is also lit.

-1. Fig. 5-3 shows fire alarm screen in zone display mode.
+1. Fire alarm screen is shown like Fig. 5-3 when in zone display mode.